HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-05-11-generating-the-right-data.md

 ' '
 ```

+So lets fix it so that they can't by stripping the spaces off it.

-Do do this we're going to use the strategy's *map* method which lets you compose it with
+To do this we're going to use the strategy's *map* method which lets you compose it with
 an arbitrary function to post-process the results into the for you want:

-So lets fix it so that they can't by stripping the spaces off it:

 ```pycon
 >>> names = text(characters(max_codepoint=1000, blacklist_categories=('Cc', 'Cs')), min_size=1).map(